m0r13/ds2017-homework2/README.md

 * When a session is joined:
   * Client waits for other players and start signal of server (until then, scoreboard fills with joining players, but sudoku is visible yet).
 Special case when the max player count for a game is one: Start immediately, don't finish game when there is only one player left
 * When session is started:
-  * Number can be suggested.
+  * Number can be suggested by double-clicking a sudoku field and entering a number.
 Server acknowledges and UI highlights the cell green / red, scoreboard updates
   * Once all fields are filled / all players except one has left, the winner is announced by the server
 * Back to lobby dialog then

+* User can, in the session, leave the session with the button "leave session"
+* User can, once connected to the server, disconnect from the server with the button "disconnect from server"
-* If the server connection fails in-between, back to dialog where server address is entered
+* If the server connection fails anywhere in-between, back to dialog where server address is entered